johnfontaine/chess-tools/README.md

 ```
  const ChessTools = require('chess-tools');
+ //See the examples/ folder in this package.
 ```
 ## Organization

 ### ChessTools

+All the submodules are under the ChessTools namespace.

 #### OpeningBooks
 Allows for reading opening books in various formats with a generic interface.

 ##### General Interface
 ```
+    const ChessTools = require('chess-tools');
     const OpeningBook = ChessTools.OpeningBook.<type>
     const book = new OpeningBook();
     const fen = "rnbqkbnr/pppp1ppp/8/4p3/8/8/PPPPPPPP/RNBQKBNR w KQkq";